Near Middletown in Warren County, Ohio — The American Midwest (Great Lakes)

 “Lest We Forget”

 Location.
 39° 28.242′ N, 84° 25.161′ W. Marker is near Middletown, Ohio, in Warren County.
-Marker is on Hamilton Middletown Rd (Ohio Route 4), on the right when traveling south.
-Touch for map.
+Memorial is on Hamilton Middletown Rd (Ohio Route 4), on the right when traveling south.
 There are two (2) identical markers on opposite sides of the road.West side marker is in the lawn of the Truth Tabernacle.
 East side marker is in brambles front of the Garden Manor Retirement Village.
 Heavy traffic, with no place to park.
 It is adjacent, but not accessible to the garden area of the retirement center.
+Touch for map.
 Marker is at or near this postal address: 6879 Hamilton Middletown Rd, Middletown OH 45044, United States of America.
 Touch for directions.

 More about this marker.
 There are two more at the American Legion Hall, in downtown Middletown.